msinn/shmlgw/README.md

 # Bang & Olufsen Masterlink Gateway #

-Version 0.3 beta
+Version 0.5 beta

-This plugin can send commands to all Bang & Olufsen audio- and video systems which are connected to a Masterlink Gateway.
+This is a plugin for smarthome.py.
+It can send commands to all Bang & Olufsen audio- and video systems which are connected to a Masterlink Gateway.
 Supported commands are the commands, a B&O remote can produce.

 This plugin can receive telegrams, which are send by an B&O audio- or video system.
 These commands are the **LIGHT** and **CONTROL** commands, which originate from a B&O remote control (e.g. Beo4).

+Additionally it is possible to listen for selected attributes of the **SOURCE STATUS** and **PICT&SND STATUS** telegrams sent by B&O audio- or video systems.
+(Beolink Active devices don't send these telegrams)

+# Changes Since version 0.4

+- handling of listening for SOURCE STATUS command implemented
+- handling of listening for PICT&SND STATUS commands implemented
+- mlns in item.conf can now be specified by their names (as defined in plugin.conf) or by their number (as before)
+- Bug fixes

+# Changes Since version 0.3

+- listening vor any LIGHT or CONTROL command implemented
+- handling of listening for CONTROL Cinema-Off command for BeoSystem 3 documented
+- handling of listening for CONTROL commands corrected

 # Requirements